 One of the biggest misconceptions about cremation is that there cannot be a funeral because of the cremation.
 Even with cremation many families will chose the comfort of having a funeral with the cremation taking place afterwards.

 If the cremation takes place before the ceremony, the urn can be present along with meaningful or personal effects such as photos or memorabilia which could be displayed at the ceremony.

 Following the ceremony the urn could be placed in a permanent spot such as a cemetery.
 Many cemeteries have different options.
 (I.e. Cremation section, rose gardens, or most full burial graves allow up to 4 urns to be buried in the existing plot.)
 Very often the family or friends like to be present when the urn is buried; this can act as a final closure to the life that was lived.
 Most cemeteries will allow a small memorial/marker to be placed on the grave.

 The decision to scatter should be chosen carefully; it is an irreversible act.
 Very often there is no permanent record as to where the scattering has occurred and future generations have no site to visit.
 If the scattering takes place on private property, some day that property will be sold and family will not have access to that location.
 The emotional value of establishing a permanent site is worthy of consideration.

 Basic Cremation Service

 About 80% of the deaths that occur in British Columbia end with cremation.
 Across Canada earth burial is still the chosen means of disposition by the majority of families.
 Even in B.C. with the higher number of people choosing cremation, many are unaware of the options they have, such as types of ceremonies /services that are available.
-Ex.
-What types of containers are required?
-What type of memorial / final resting place and where it can occur.
+E.g. What types of containers are required?
+What type of memorials / final resting places are available and where can it occur?

 It is often found that many people decide on cremation with very little information that they may have heard from friends or seen on television.